 As an alternative, you can store each

-table and its indexes in its own file.
+table in its own data file.
 This feature is called

 You can store specific tables on separate storage devices, for I/O optimization, space management, or backup purposes.

 OPTIMIZE TABLEto compact or recreate a file-per-table tablespace.
 When you run an

 InnoDBcreates a new

 .ibdfile with a temporary name, using only the space required to store actual data.
 When the optimization is complete,

 .ibdfile and replaces it with the new one.
 If the previous

 .ibdfile grew significantly but the actual data only accounted for a portion of its size, running

 Tables created in file-per-table tablespaces use the Barracuda file format.
 The Barracuda file format enables features such as compressed and dynamic row formats.
 Tables created in the system tablespace cannot use these features.
 To take advantage of these features for an existing table, enable the